Understanding blood glucose level ranges can be a key part of diabetes self-management.

 Recommended blood glucose levels have a degree of interpretation for every individual and you should discuss this with your healthcare team.

 In addition, women may be set target blood sugar levels during pregnancy

 The following ranges are guidelines provided by the National Institute for Clinical Excellence (NICE) but each individual’s target range should be agreed by their doctor or diabetic consultant.

 Recommended target blood glucose level ranges

-The NICE recommended target blood glucose levels are stated below alongside the International Diabetes Federation's target ranges for people without diabetes.
+The NICE recommended target blood glucose levels are stated below for adults with type 1 diabetes, type 2 diabetes and children with type 1 diabetes.

 |Non-diabetic*||4.0 to 5.9 mmol/L||under 7.8 mmol/L|

 |Type 2 diabetes||4 to 7 mmol/L||under 8.5 mmol/L|

 |Type 1 diabetes||5 to 7 mmol/L||4 to 7 mmol/L||5 to 9 mmol/L|